quran/quran.com-api/docker/README.md

 ## Production

-You need to rebuild the image for production by invoking differnt compose files:
+To rebuild the image for production:

-    docker-compose -f docker-compose.yml -f docker-compose.production.yml up --build
+    RAILS_ENV=production ./build.sh

 Push the resulting image to a registry so that a `docker stack deploy` finds it.